Oscars 2018 Category Breakdown: Best Sound Editing

 - 2007 – The Bourne Ultimatum wins both MPSE awards and the Oscar.

-- 2015: SFX + Foley was a tie between Mad Max: Fury Road and The Revenant.
-Bridge of Spies won Dialogue + ADR, Force Awakens won Music.
+- 2015: SFX+Foley is a tie between Mad Max: Fury Road and The Revenant.
+Bridge of Spies wins Dialogue+ADR.
+The Force Awakens wins Music.
+Fury Road wins both Sound Oscars.

-The major trends I see with MPSE is, when a film wins more than once with them, it’s mostly gonna win the Oscar (happened all but twice — Avatar and last year with Hacksaw).
-Not that we have to deal with that this year, but it’s a good rule of thumb to have at your disposal when looking at it.
+The major trends I see with MPSE is, when a film wins more than once at MPSE, it’s mostly gonna win the Oscar (happened all but twice — Avatar and Hacksaw).

 The other thing I always look at, which is how many times a film won both Editing and Mixing: